All Episodes

 Let's talk a little bit about where we stand with the Schumer shutdown.

-He got embarrassed on CMBC this morning and then had a uh uh a knockdown drag out confrontation with Mike Lawler.
+He got embarrassed on CNBC this morning and then had a knockdown drag out confrontation with Mike Lawler.

-There was an election and the Republicans were put in a position where they were able to pass the big beautiful bill or you call it the big ugly bill, to then say we don't like any of that, so we're gonna shut down the government until you take back all the things that you duly pass through legislation.
+There was an election and the Republicans were put in a position where they were able to pass the big, beautiful bill, or you call it the big, ugly bill, to then say, we don't like any of that, so we're going to shut down the government until you take back all the things that you duly passed through legislation.

-After an election where the the American people put them in put Democrats in power, you'd be going crazy.
+After an election where the American people put them in, put Democrats in power, you'd be going crazy.

-You'd be going crazy about using a shutdown of the government with a continuing on a continuing resolution to get what you want just because you don't like what the Republicans did.
+You'd be going crazy about using a shutdown of the government on a continuing resolution to get what you want just because you don't like what the Republicans did.

 It's not how it works.